jan-bogaerts/mark/src/markdownCode.md

   - registers an event handler with the project service to monitor when text fragments have changed
     - register using pseudo: `projectService.subscribe('fragment-out-of-date', handleTextFragmentChanged)`
   - and registers the same event handler with each object that the parent transformer uses as input (provided in the constructor as a list of transformer services, each service has a field 'cache')
-  - whenever the event handler is triggered, the cache service checks in the secondary dictionary if there are any entries.
+  - whenever the event handler is triggered (event param = fragment-key), the cache service checks in the secondary dictionary if there are any entries for that key.
 This allows the system to react to changes in single text-fragments, even though there were multiple input text-fragments (and so the keys in the primary dictionary are a concatenation of multiple titles).
     - for each entry in the list:
       - search in the primary dictionary
       - if not yet marked as out-of-date:
         - mark as out-of-date
+        - set the 'is-dirty' flag
         - if there are any other cache services that monitor this cache-service (instead of the project service directly), then let them know that the specified text-fragment (from the result) has gone out-of-date.
 - the result-cache has a function to overwrite the result for a key. this overwritten text value is stored in the 'overwrites' dictionary, under the supplied key.
+When called, set the 'is-dirty' flag.
 - the result-cache has a function to retrieve the result for a particular key: the key is first searched in the 'overwrites' dictionary. if this has a result, return this value, otherwise try to return the value found in the results dictionary.
 - the result-cache has a function to retrieve if a text fragment is out-of-date or not (from the key): if the result is marked as out-of-date, returns true
 - clearCache(): a function to clear the cache, secondary cache & overwrites